 And well done, you’ve just saved yourself enough for another night of travelling.
 Woohoo.

-15. Pack light, but not too light
+15. Pack light, but not too light to save money on travel

 It’s so much easier, and more pleasurable, to move around when you’ve got less to carry.
 I’ve been that person at the airport struggling with luggage, I’ve learned from it.
 Now I like to be the one who glides on through, with space to spare.